Concordium/concordium.github.io/source/mainnet/net/references/transactions.rst

    * -
      - pool owner cooldown duration
      - The amount of time the pool owner needs to wait before changes are effective when either decreasing stake or removing the pool.
 Note that changes are effective on the first pay day after the cool-down period has expired.
    * -
+     - allowed range for finalization commission
+     - The allowed range of finalization commissions bakers may select when creating or updating pools.
+   * -
      - allowed range for block commission
      - The allowed range of block commissions validators may select when creating or updating pools.